 So who really gets priority on board the RAF - officially named the Royal Air Force Voyager - plane?
 Is it acutally reserved for the royals first and foremost?

 Yes, apparently so.
-According to the London Evening Standard, there’s a priority list for reserving use of the plane – and unsurprisingly, the Queen is top of that list.
+According to the London Evening Standard (opens in new tab), there's a priority list for reserving use of the plane - and unsurprisingly, the Queen is top of that list.
 And as the Heir to the Throne, Prince Charles is second.